Ömürbek Babanov: Political career

 Before his appointment as Prime Minister, Babanov was Deputy Prime Minister in the government of Almazbek Atambayev.
 He was also acting Prime Minister from 23 September 2011 until 14 November 2011, as Prime Minister Atambayev was a candidate in the presidential election.
 He again became acting Prime Minister on 1 December 2011 when Atambayev took office as President.
 He was confirmed by Parliament on 23 December 2011.
 On 1 September 2012 Babanov resigned as Prime Minister.

 Babanov participated in Kyrgyzstan's presidential election in 2017 as an independent.
 During a television debate, candidate Sooronbay Jeenbekov promised to imprison Babanov as part of a proposed fight against corruption.
 He came second to Jeenbekov with 33% of the vote.

+Activities

+In the early 2000s, he became one of the founders of the Alliance gas station network.
+In 2004, the company had 520 petrol stations across Russia and Ukraine.
+He sold his stake in the business in 2006.

+From 2000 to 2005, he was a shareholder of the NTS TV company.
+From 2010 to 2017, he owned a channel through Ayant LLC.

+In 2008, Babanov took over raiding the Bank Kyrgyzstan (now Mbank).
+On 5 March 2024 Omurbek Babanov became the holder of a 98% stake in Mbank.

+In 2014 Babanov became an investor in the Russian cement production plant ‘Asia-Cement’.
+He owns 100% of the company through PENZA ESTATE LIMITED LIABILITY COMPANY since 2022.

+In 2016, it was alleged that Babanov was a co-owner of Alliance Altyn.
+It was this company that acquired the rights to develop the Djerui gold deposit, considered the second largest in the country.

+In 2016, Babanov invested $10-12 million in the Frunze hypermarket chain in exchange for acquiring a 50 per cent stake in the company.

+On 24 April 2024, businessman Bolotmambet Jeenbekov, who had previously worked with Omurbek Babanov, accused the latter of fraudulently acquiring a fifty percent stake worth $10 million.

+The businessman's relatives own at least 23 companies, including travel, pharmaceutical and construction firms.

 Family and wealth

 With an estimated wealth of $1.5 billion, he is one of the richest people in Kyrgyzstan.

 Babanov is half-Turkish and half-Kyrgyz.
 His mother was from the Turkish Meskhetian minority group in Georgia; she was forcefully deported from Batumi to Kyrgyzstan during World War II.
 Babanov's wife is Kazakh.
 His family's ethnic background were used to smear him during the 2017 election.